Use .Count property to get the number of rows returned by an Aggregate or a SQL query.

-While in a aggregate OutSystems platform knows exactly how to generate an optimized query for counting records, this is not the case for SQL queries - A SQL query is an open door for writing any complex SQL of the developer responsibility and it is too complex to get the intended semantic to generate an optimized version for counting records.
+While in an aggregate OutSystems platform knows how to generate an optimized query for counting records, this is not the case with the custom SQL queries.
+The SQL functionality is for writing complex SQL calls by developers.
+These query calls can be too complex for counting records.

-In SQL queries, all the platform does is to run the same query without the Maxrecords limitation.
-Since the query was originally designed to retrieve data, it will fetch unnecessary fields and perform unnecessary joins to get to that data and eventually sort the result, simply to obtain the row count in the end in brute force way that is far from being performant.
+The platform in SQL queries runs the same query without the Maxrecords limitation.
+Since the query was originally designed to retrieve data, it will fetch unnecessary fields and perform needless joins and, eventually, sort the result - simply to obtain the row count.
+This is an expensive way to count the rows.

 1. To count the number of rows of a SQL Query, copy the query designed to retrieve data and adapt it with the sole goal of counting number of rows:

 2. Don’t use the .Count property, in aggregates or SQL queries, just to test if the query returned something or not.
 Using Testing <Query>.List.Empty instead of testing <Query>.Count = 0 saves a costly run of an extra query just to count elements when all you want is to check if the result is empty or not.